 Step 5: Set your patient schedule including telemedicine visits

-The treating dermatologist should make the decision of which visits should be transitioned to telemedicine and which need to be done in person.
+The treating dermatologist should make the decision of which visits can be effectively provided with telemedicine and which would best be done in person.
 Here are some guidelines to help you schedule patients:

 Continue offering telemedicine (if waivers are still in effect) during downtime in your practice.
-Use this workflow (PDF download) to help you implement telemedicine in your practice while seeing patients.
+Use this workflow (PDF) to help you implement telemedicine in your practice while seeing patients.

 If you don’t offer online appointments, consider enrolling in an online platform so patients can schedule appointments in an easier manner and staff aren’t overwhelmed with phone calls from the pent-up demand.